Rajoy Visits Catalonia, First Time Since Imposed Rule

 Rajoy is expected to make a campaign appearance in Barcelona for his conservative Popular Party, ahead of regional elections next month.

-Spain’s central government imposed direct rule on Catalonia immediately after its regional parliament voted for independence Oct.
-27. It arrested dozens of secessionist politicians, causing the head of the regional government, Carles Puigdemont, to flee to Belgium.
+Spain’s central government imposed direct rule on Catalonia immediately after its regional parliament voted for independence on October 27.
+It arrested dozens of secessionist politicians, causing the head of the regional government, Carles Puigdemont, to flee to Belgium.

 Eight members of the dissolved regional government and two prominent activists are in jail.